 Does BJJ cause Cauliflower Ear?
 A Deep Dive into this Combat Badge

-Last Updated December, 2023
+Last Updated May, 2024

 Two MMA fighters face off, displaying cauliflower ear

 Hey there, jiu-jitsu enthusiasts!
-If you've been around the Brazilian Jiu Jitsu (BJJ) community for a while, or even just taken a quick peek, you've probably noticed some fighters sporting what's colloquially known as "cauliflower ear."
-But what exactly is it, and why is it so prevalent in the grappling world?
+If you've been around the Brazilian Jiu Jitsu (BJJ) or combat sports community for a while, or even just taken a quick peek, you've probably noticed some martial art fighters sporting a common condition that's colloquially known as "cauliflower ear."

 The Science Behind Cauliflower Ear